dku-boanlab/sfc/README.md

 firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
 Make sure that the NAMEs of new VMs are the same with the above ones (case-sensitive)

-4. Reconfigure cloned VMs for each VNF
+4. Reconfigure cloned VMs for each VNF repeatedly
-Repeat the following commands
 $ ssh ubuntu@192.168.122.10
 VM $ cd sfc/apps
 VM $ ./network-setup.sh [VNF] [VM IP address]